tbrowder/Date-Names/README.md

 Table 3 shows the meaning of other codes used in the Table 2 cells.

-The hash names in Table 2 (without a sigil) are the ones to be used for the day and motn hash names for the Date::Names class constructor.
+The hash names in Table 2 (without a sigil) are the ones to be used for the day and month hash names for the Date::Names class constructor.

 ### Table 2.
 Name hash availability by language